A Plaque Test for Redundancies in Relational Data [Extendend Version]: Introduction

-\begin{compactitem} \item We apply an existing information-theoretical framework as a \enquote{plaque test}, visually revealing redundancies inherent in relational data. \item We show that a straightforward implementation for computing entropy values does not scale beyond toy examples.
-Accordingly, we propose effective optimizations: \begin{compactenum} \item We discuss scenarios where entropy values can be immediately assigned to~1, thereby skipping computation, and where one can focus on a (smaller) subset of the data instance when computing entropy values.
-We prove the correctness of these optimizations. \item We present a Monte Carlo approximation for the computation of entropy values and provide a formula to determine the number of iterations required to achieve a given accuracy with a certain confidence. \end{compactenum} \item We conduct first experiments with our prototype implementation and present a plaque test on a real-world dataset. \end{compactitem}
+\item We show that a straightforward implementation for computing the entropy values underlying our plaque test does not scale beyond toy examples.

+\item Thus we propose several effective optimizations: \begin{enumerate} \item We discuss scenarios where entropy values can be immediately assigned to~1, thereby skipping computation, and where one can focus on a subset of the data instance when computing entropy values.
+We prove the correctness of these optimizations. \item We present a Monte Carlo approximation to compute entropy values.
+We provide the formula to determine the number of iterations required to achieve a given accuracy with a certain confidence. \end{enumerate}

+\item We present visual plaque tests for several real-world datasets and discuss how the discovered \enquote{plaque} can indeed be helpful in data exploration.

+\item We conduct run-time experiments with our implementation and explore the effect of our optimizations.
+We show that our optimizations are indeed effective, but also that further optimizations are required if our approach is to scale for the sizes of real-world database instances. \end{itemize}